Augustinianism: Soul

 Saint Augustine was one of the first Christian ancient Latin authors with very clear anthropological vision.
 Augustine saw the human being as a perfect unity of two substances: soul and body.
 He was much closer in this anthropological view to Aristotle than to Plato.
-In his late treatise On Care to Be Had for the Dead sec.
-5 (420 AD) he insisted that the body pertains to the essence of the human person:
+In his late treatise *On Care to Be Had for the Dead", sec.
+5 (420 AD), he insisted that the body pertains to the essence of the human person:

-In no wise are the bodies themselves to be spurned. (...)
+In no wise are the bodies themselves to be spurned. ...
 For these pertain not to ornament or aid which is applied from without, but to the very nature of man.

-Augustine's favourite figure to describe body-soul unity is marriage: caro tua, coniunx tua – your body is your wife.
-According to N. Blasquez, Saint Augustine's dualism of substances of the body and soul doesn't stop him from seeing the unity of body and soul as a substance itself.
-Following ancient philosophers he defined man as a rational mortal animal – animal rationale mortale.
+Augustine's favourite figure to describe body-soul unity is marriage: caro tua, coniunx tua – "your body is your wife".
+According to N. Blasquez, Saint Augustine's dualism of substances of the body and soul does not stop him from seeing the unity of body and soul as a substance itself.
+Following ancient philosophers he defined man as a "rational mortal animal" – animal rationale mortale.